The following questions are commons ones I have received from clients and prospective clients. I will add to this page as questions come in.

 Q. What tracking apps do you recommend?

 A. First of all, you can track without any apps at all!
 But, we know it’s much easier when you have an easy tool at your disposal.
-I recommend Cronometer or MyFitnessPal, both of which are free but also have premium options.
-Cronometer is slightly more accurate.
-Both can integrate with your wearable device, if you have one, though at first I will recommend you not connect them.
+I recommend Cronometer as I have a professional account and can connect you as a client.
+It can integrate with your wearable device, if you have one, though at first I will recommend you not connect them.
 If you are seriously considering working with me as a nutrition coaching client, I would recommend you start tracking before you sign on with me so we have a baseline set and can jump right in!

 Q. I have very little experience lifting weights.
 How will you work with me virtually to help me learn?